Rachel Potter: Early life

 Potter was born in New Orleans, Louisiana, but was raised in Seminole, Florida.

 Potter has lived in Orlando, Florida, but currently lives in Nashville, Tennessee.
 At the age of 12, Rachel began writing original songs to cope with her mother being diagnosed with type 1 diabetes.
 While working at Walt Disney World, she completed a bachelor's degree in public relations and advertising from the University of Central Florida in 2008.
 After graduating from college, she moved to New York where she got a job singing in a wedding band.

 Broadway career

 In 2003, Potter moved to Orlando, Florida.

 Potter was cast as Ariel in the Voyage of the Little Mermaid.
 She subsequently performed as Belle in Beauty and the Beast Live on Stage, Nemo in Finding Nemo: The Musical, and a slew of other shows at Disney.
 In 2008, she made it in the Top 15 in the MTV reality show Legally Blonde: The Musical – The Search for Elle Woods.

-Potter played Wednesday Addams in the musical version of The Addams Family.
+Potter was in the touring production of Wicked in the ensemble and understudying Glinda played Wednesday Addams in the musical version of The Addams Family.
 Later on, Potter was cast in the 2012 revival of Evita, in which she portrayed Peron's mistress, alongside Ricky Martin, Elena Roger, and Michael Cerveris.